 Fortunately, there are ways out of the downward spiral. il circolo has set itself the goal of ending the exploitation in the olive oil market, together with your help.
 How do we want to achieve that? il circolo sees itself as a “social enterprise” and wants to change the olive oil business from within.
 We have a bold roadmap that shows us the way to high quality olive oil without exploiting people or nature.

 The circular idea in il circolo means that returns are first and foremost ploughed back to their origins, for the good of the people, their environment and their future.
 Our goal is not to maximize profits but to manage il circolo socially and sustainably.
 Every year we make small and big steps that bring us closer to our goals.
 It will not be easy, and we are just getting started, but together we can do it.
-Our roadmap is based on three pillars:

 We want everyone in our supply chain to be satisfied, from the harvester and the pruner to you.
 We want to show that high-quality, healthy and exploitation free olive oil can exist; for this we must (also) be economically successful.
 To be able to achieve this, we have defined three cycles that must be met in order to produce credible and traceable olive oil.

-il circolo fights against the exploitation of nature.
+- CO2 negative: il circolo fights against the exploitation of nature.

 The organic certificate of the EU is only part of it.
 All our farm buildings are off-the-grid and solar powered.
 We also try to use as much battery and solar as possible for farm equipment.
 Agriculture produces more greenhouse gases than the sum of all transportation vehicles, and soil emissions contribute significantly to these emissions.
 But with proper management, olive oil is a carbon negative product.
-We therefore experiment with various "carbon farming" methods, such as avoiding burning of pruning, minimal use of plowing, and more soil cover between the trees.
+We therefore experiment with various "carbon farming" methods, such as avoiding burning of branches, minimal use of plowing, and more soil cover between the trees.
 With the help of the Tony's premium other farmers will be able to implement this knowledge also in their olive growing operations.

-Nobel laureate George Akerlof has shown a solution for the "markets for lemons": Transparency.
-At il circolo, all payments are exchanged with e-invoicing via the central "Sistema di Interscambio" and disclosed if necessary.
+- Transparency: At il circolo, all payments are exchanged with e-invoicing via the central "Sistema di Interscambio" and disclosed if necessary.
 Another element of transparency is the tracing of each liter of olive oil to the original olive grove.
 We have no big tanks of mixed oil of dubious origin.
 For each il circolo bottle, our website specifically indicates which olives it contains and where they have been grown.
 With traceability, the customer can rely on superior quality, which prevents the creation of a "market for lemons" and a downward spiral.

 We need you